NCOF is located on 27 acres of productive open space preserved forever as conservation land by the townspeople of Natick

-Animal Care: Our animals are fed organically, raised humanely, and have daily access to fresh air, sunlight, and organic pastures or yards.
+Animal Care: Our animals are fed with non-GMO food, raised humanely, and have daily access to fresh air, sunlight, and organic pastures or yards.
 We use their manure to feed our land and gardens.

 Bicycle Rack: A safe, prominent place to park bikes encourages visitors to pedal over to the Farm.

-Certified Organic: NCOF raises all of its vegetable, small fruits, cut flowers and animals according to strict organic standards.
+Certified Organic: NCOF raises all of its vegetable, small fruits, and cut flowers according to strict organic standards.
 We do not use synthetic pesticides, herbicides, or fertilizers.

 Composting: Compost is our most important farm product.
 We compost all of our vegetable scraps and animal manures to in order to naturally enrich our soil.
 After 45 years of composting, the fertility of the Farm’s soil is amazing!